HL7/US-Core/input/intro-notes/StructureDefinition-us-core-blood-pressure-intro.md

 The following are example usage scenarios for this profile:

-- Query for blood pressure observation belonging to a pediatric patient
+- Query for blood pressure observations belonging to a patient
-- [Record or update] pressure belonging to a pediatric patient
+- [Record or update] blood pressure observations belonging to a patient

 ### Mandatory and Must Support Data Elements